 Generous support for the Educators’ Study Tour, Professional Workshops for Teachers, and the Junior Fellows Leadership Program is also provided by the United States-Japan Foundation.

-Japan Society Junior Fellows Leadership Program is supported by generous grants from an anonymous family foundation, Mr. Wilbur L. Ross, Jr., ITO EN (North America) INC., and the United States-Japan Foundation and an anonymous donor.
+Japan Society Junior Fellows Leadership Program is supported by generous grants from an anonymous family foundation, Mr. Wilbur L. Ross, Jr., the United States-Japan Foundation, ITO EN (North America) INC., Jiro Murase Fund, and Ms. Tomoko Hamada-Dougan.

 Education programs are made possible in part by Chris A. Wachenheim, the Wendy Obernauer Foundation, and The Norinchukin Foundation, Inc.